Cat fleas (C. felis) will cause painful bites, suck blood to induce anemia, transfer pathogens, and produce allergic reactions on humans.

 2. Chigoe fleas (Tunga trimamillata & the Tunga penetrans) are different when compared to the cat fleas discussed above.
 For example, Chigoe fleas will live in humans and tend to burrow deep into your skin, which the cat fleas won’t do.

-In addition, when the Chigoe fleas burrow into your skin, you’ll experience loss of your toenails, skin ulcers, swelling, and itching.
-However, Chigoe fleas are mainly prevalent in sub-Saharan Africa and Latin America which are mainly the subtropics and the tropics.
+Also, when the Chigoe fleas burrow into your skin, you’ll experience loss of your toenails, skin ulcers, swelling, and itching.
+However, Chigoe fleas are mainly prevalent in sub-Saharan Africa and Latin America, primarily the subtropics and the tropics.

 But, dog fleas (Ctenocephalides canis) don’t just take dogs as their hosts but will also bite and infest cats drawing blood to survive and reproduce.